 XP Inc is a capital markets business based in the US.
 XP shares (XP) are listed on the NASDAQ and all prices are listed in US Dollars.
-XP employs 3,000 staff and has a market cap (total outstanding shares value) of USD$23.3 billion.
+XP employs 9,000 staff and has a trailing 12-month revenue of around 0.00.

 |Dividend yield||N/A (0%)|